Learn Expert Piping Inspection Techniques – QC Diploma

 - Recommend corrective actions or rework procedures based on inspection outcomes

-The OSHAA 30-Hours Professional Diploma in QC Piping Inspector is designed for participants seeking to build or advance their career in quality control within piping-related industries.
-It is ideal for those who want to gain practical, standards-based knowledge in piping inspection, fabrication, and compliance.
+The OSHAA 30-Hours Professional Diploma in QC Piping Inspector is ideal for professionals and learners who want to strengthen their skills in quality control and piping inspection.
+It is suitable for those working in industrial, construction, and manufacturing sectors.

-- Quality control inspectors and technicians looking to formalise and expand their expertise
+- QC inspectors and engineers looking to enhance inspection and quality control expertise